 It was at that point that I started playing games with the draft board.
 For example, I used to write these very long letters on Black History, and right in the middle of one of these 12 page letters, I would mention a change of address.
 Unfortunately, the person who was handling my case was rather astute, so that didn’t work…

 His refusal to participate in the murder of Vietnamese women, children, and men resulted in him serving 2 ½ years in prison, when, according to him, the average (White) draft case only served 1 ½ years.
-I was barely five months old when he began serving his term on September 4, 1969.
+I was barely five months old when he began serving his term on September 4, 1969 and a couple months shy of turning three-years old when he was released in February 1972.
 Coincidentally (or karmically), my mother (Gwendolyn Zoharah Simmons), his ex-wife and life long comrade, was a member of the first American NGO (non-governmental organization) delegation, sponsored by the American Friends Service Committee, to go into Vietnam and Cambodia right after the war ended.